 Later on, during police investigation, Chalmers told officials that he had a couple of drinks and was not feeling good.
 Chalmers also told officials that he had taken some medication.
 The name of the drug was not listed in the report, but according to FOX 2 News in Detroit, Chalmers was on Ambien.

-Chalmers was cited for simple assault.
+Chalmers was cited for simple a*sault.
 His court date is unknown.

 READ THE FULL REPORT BELOW: